The Hearprotek Earplugs have been designed to reduce or even block out any unwanted background noise.

 Overall, I like these a lot, I can see why so many people are purchasing them, they’re comfortable, reusable, and best of all there’re affordable!

-If you want the Hearprotek Earplugs for yourself, they’re available to purchase from Amazon.
-The RRP for these earplugs are £16.99.
+If you want the Hearprotek Earplugs for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £16.99.

 Product sample provided by Hearprotek in exchange for a detailed, unbiased review.